NikkelM/Notion-Steam-API-Integration/README.md

 <details>
 <summary><code>reviewScore</code></summary>

 The user review score from 0-100.
+The database field in Notion must be of type "Number".

 | Type | Default value | Possible values | Required |
 |---|---|---|---|